Bowness Common: Details

 Bird species include curlew, snipe, sedge warbler, grasshopper warbler, black grouse and hen harrier.

-The butterfly called the large heath has been recorded at this protected area.
+The butterfly called the large heath has been recorded at this protected area, and white-faced darter dragonflies have returned to Campfield Marsh in recent years.

 Land ownership

 Two major landowners own land in Bowness Common SSSI: the Royal Society for the Protection of Birds (the central section of the SSSI) and the Ministry of Defence (the western section near the boundary with Anthorn Radio Station).